0xTamil/awesome-low-level/README.md

 If you are new to low-level programming, follow these steps:

-1. **Learn Circuits & Electronics**
+1. Learn Circuits & Electronics

-   * **What to do:** Learn how [logic gates](https://en.wikipedia.org/wiki/Logic_gate) (AND, OR, NOT) build [combinational circuits](https://en.wikipedia.org/wiki/Combinational_logic), and how [sequential logic](https://en.wikipedia.org/wiki/Sequential_logic) ([flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics)), [clock signals](https://en.wikipedia.org/wiki/Clock_signal)) allows systems to store memory.
-Learn about [Finite State Machines (FSMs)](https://en.wikipedia.org/wiki/Finite-state_machine) to model how systems transition between different states based on inputs.
+- What to do: Learn how logic gates such as AND, OR, and NOT are used to build combinational circuits.
+Then learn sequential logic, including flip-flops and clock signals, which allow digital systems to store and update state.
+Study Finite State Machines (FSMs) to understand how a system changes between different states based on inputs and clock cycles.

-   * **Why it matters:** FSMs and digital logic are the blueprint for all computational hardware.
-Understanding how state transitions and clock cycles work at the circuit level gives you the exact mental model needed to write stateful low-level code and control hardware devices.
+- Why it matters: Digital logic is the foundation of modern computer hardware.
+Understanding how circuits store state, process inputs, and synchronize operations with clock cycles gives you a stronger mental model for low-level programming, hardware interaction, and stateful systems.

 2. **Learn Computer Fundamentals**
    * **What to do:** Understand how computers read data and execute instructions.
 Learn basic programming rules like variables, loops, logic, and how your code actually talks to hardware components like the CPU and RAM.